sandipchitale/kubernetes-file-system-explorer/README.md

 `kubectl exec -it pod-name -c containername -- ls -f /etc/`

 to get listing of files and created tree nodes for them.

-It also supports the following commands:

-`k8s.node.terminal` (Terminal) - Start a shell into Node using nsenter.
-User must set the `kubernetes-file-system-explorer.nsenter-image` preference value to point to a `nsenter` image of choice e.g. `jpetazzo/nsenter:latest`.

-`k8s.pod.container.file.view` (View file) - Show the content of the file in editor.
-It basically runs:

-`kubectl exec -it pod-name -c containername -- cat /path/to/file`

-`k8s.pod.container.folder.find` (Find) - Show the output of `find folderpath` in editor.
-It basically runs:

-`kubectl exec -it pod-name -c containername -- find /path/to/folder`

 ## Requirements